graydonvg/graydonvg/README.md

 ## 🚀 About Me
 Hi, I'm Graydon!
-A passionate Front-End Web Developer with expertise in modern web technologies and frameworks, including HTML, CSS, JavaScript, TypeScript, React.js, and Next.js.
+A passionate Front-end Web Developer with expertise in modern web technologies and frameworks, including HTML, CSS, JavaScript, TypeScript, React.js, and Next.js.
 I specialize in crafting responsive, accessible, and high-performance web applications that are visually appealing and user-focused.

 📍 Based in Cape Town, South Africa.
 Currently seeking opportunities to contribute my skills and grow as a developer!